Zinggi/NoKey/README.md

 ---

 If none of these options work for you, you can try the [web app](https://nokey.xyz/main.html).
-For Safari, there is currently no option that works.
+For Safari, there is currently no option that works (it seems to be missing a few things from the Web Crypto API).

 ## How does it work?